ezsystems/ezpublish-docker/README.md

 If you later want to do changes to your docker/vagrant files, you need to stop and remove the corresponding container ```docker stop [containerid]; docker rm [containerid]```, remove the image ```docker rmi [imageid]``` and then run ```vagrant provision``` instead of ```vagrant up```

-### Fig specific procedures
+### Specific procedures when running containers on local host, not in VM using Vagrant
-- Ensure you have the following tools installed on our computer:
+- Ensure you have the following tools installed on your computer:
- - docker version 1.2 or later ( https://docs.docker.com/installation/ubuntulinux/ ) PS : ubuntu ships with 0.9.1 and this version won't do due to lack of https://github.com/docker/docker/pull/5129/commits
+ - docker version 1.2 or later ( https://docs.docker.com/installation/ubuntulinux/ )
+   PS : ubuntu ships with 0.9.1 and this version won't do due to lack of https://github.com/docker/docker/pull/5129/commits
  - Fig version 1.0.0 or later ( http://www.fig.sh/install.html )
  - nsenter ( optionally, if you want to start a shell inside a running container : https://github.com/jpetazzo/nsenter )
-- Copy files/fig.config-EXAMPLE to files/fig.config ( and set the environment variables in files/fig.config according to your needs ).
 - If you want to run etcd, you have two options, running etcd on the host directly, or in a container
  - If you want to run etcd on the hosts nad your distribution do not have etcd packages, this url might be of help:
   - http://blog.hackzilla.org/posts/2014/09/18/etcd-for-ubuntu